ruskakimov/kakimov.com/_posts/react-data-fetching.md

 Great!
 We send a request and pass the image URL to `img` element.
 A new dog photo is displayed each time we refresh the page.

 Are we done here?
 Well, not quite.
-You might notice that one dog image is shown that is quickly replaced by another one.
+You might notice some weird behavior if your internet is slow enough or you've enabled network throttling.
+An image of a dog is loaded and is quickly replaced by another one.
 And if you inspect network traffic with the browser's developer tools, you might notice that two requests are sent instead of one.
 If that's the case, your `index.tsx` probably contains this:

 ```
 root.render(